PaulVincent707/Recursion-TOH/README.md

     }
 ~~~~
 ok now all that is left is to add our Main application entry point.
 This allows us to run the applet as an application.
-Alternatly we could use a separate runner class to hold Main and import our TOHA class.
+Alternately  we could use a separate runner class to hold Main and import our TOHA class.
 This way is fine for our workshop.
 Add the following code to your file.
 After this final code, you should have fully functional **Towers Of Hanoi** Puzzle.
 ~~~~
 public static void main(String[] args)